Broad Recommender System: An Efficient Nonlinear Collaborative Filtering Approach: Experiments

 \subsubsection{Comparison on Running Cost}

-Apart from the prediction performance, the proposed BroadCF algorithm has superiority on running cost.
+Apart from the prediction performance, BroadCF has superiority on running cost.
 To this end, this subsection compares the running cost of BroadCF with the baselines, including the training time, testing time, and trainable parameter storage cost.

 Table~\ref{tab:training time} and Table~\ref{tab:testing time} report the training time and the testing time (in seconds) consumed by each algorithm on each dataset.
-According to the two tables, we can see that the proposed BroadCF algorithm is very efficient in terms of running time.
-In particular, from Table~\ref{tab:training time}, BroadCF consumes several-magnitude shorter running time compared with the baselines.
-On the ml-la dataset, BroadCF is twice faster than the fastest baseline namely PMF, and it consumes about 23\% running time by BPAM.
-Most importantly, compared with the three DNNs-based models, BroadCF consumes less than 2\% running time on the ml-la dataset.
-On the six Amazon datasets, the four neural network based baselines namely NeuMF, DMF, DeepCF and BPAM, are faster than PMF.
-This is mainly due to that the neural network models take the rating vectors, which is relatively efficient in the case of relatively sparse dataset with small number of ratings.
-However, BroadCF is still much faster than the four neural network based baselines.
-This is mainly due to that the optimization problem of BroadCF is solved by using the ridge regression approximation of pseudoinverse without need of iterative training process.
-From Table~\ref{tab:testing time}, we can see that although BroadCF is not the fastest algorithm in terms of testing time, it is very close to the fastest baseline namely PMF.
-This is mainly due to that, BroadCF requires calculating the mapped features and enhanced features, in addition to the multiplication by the trainable weight matrix, while PMF only needs to calculate the matching score of the user/item latent factors.
-Nevertheless, BroadCF is still much faster than the four neural network based baselines namely NeuMF, DMF, DeepCF and BPAM.
-The above comparison results on training time and testing time have confirmed the efficiency of the proposed BroadCF algorithm from the perspective of running time.
+Specifically, the training time and the testing time account for the time from feeding the original data into the model to outputting the results.
+According to the two tables, we can see that the proposed BroadCF algorithm is very efficient on running time.
+In particular, from Table~\ref{tab:training time}, BroadCF consumes the least training time among all methods on most datasets except Amazon-IV.
+On the Amazon-DM dataset, BroadCF is four times faster than the fastest baseline namely SHT on training time, and it consumes about 3.30\% training time by BPAM.
+On the Amazon-IV dataset, although BroadCF is slower than NeuMF, it is still faster than BPAM.
+Overall, from the perspective of training time, BroadCF has superiority compared with the baselines.
+This may be due to that the optimization problem of BroadCF is solved by using the ridge regression approximation of pseudoinverse without need of iterative training process.

+From Table~\ref{tab:testing time}, we can see that although BroadCF is not the fastest algorithm on the testing time, it is the fastest among all the neural network based methods on most datasets except Amazon-IV.
+And the fastest method in terms of testing time is PMF.
+This is mainly due to that, in the testing procedure, BroadCF requires calculating the mapped features and enhanced features, in addition to the multiplication by the trainable weight vector, while PMF only requires to compute the matching score of the user/item latent factors.
+The above comparison results on training time and testing time have demonstrated the efficiency of the proposed BroadCF method from the perspective of running time.